NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 ## Drive Constants

 The drive constants file will include everything regarding the physical characteristics of the bot.
-This includes motors RPM, wheel radius, etc. Most errors in the drive manifest themselves in this stage.
+This includes motor's max RPM, wheel radius, etc. Most errors in the process manifest themselves in this stage.
 For example, if your robot is traveling half the distance specified, this is most likely a problem in your drive constants.
 Please check the [drive constants page](/drive-constants) page for further details.

 ## Dead Wheels